TheHonoredOne1/DP_PROBLEMS/README.md

 # DP_PROBLEMS
 A list of standard DP problems for revision.
-These problems have been collected from various sources, like strivers sheet, cses, cf etc.
+These problems have been collected from various sources, like STRIVER'S SDE sheet, CSES, CF etc.